parduckids/mfa-group-a/TESTING.md

 - **NiceGUI's `Screen` helper**: Simplifies locating elements and running browser-based tests
 - **pytest-order**: Used to control the order of execution of the tests
 - **matplotlib**: Used for graph generation
+- **pytest's parametrize**: Used in performance tests to run with multiple dataset sizes

 ---